Death by boiling

 Death by boiling is a method of execution in which a person is killed by being immersed in a boiling liquid.
 While not as common as other methods of execution, boiling to death has been practiced in many parts of Europe and Asia.
 Due to the lengthy process, death by boiling is an extremely painful method of execution.

-Executions of this type were often carried out using a large vessel such as a cauldron or a sealed kettle filled with a liquid such as water, oil, tar, or tallow, and a hook and pulley system.
+Executions of this type were often carried out using a large vessel such as a cauldron or a sealed kettle filled with a liquid such as water, oil, tar, or tallow, and sometimes a hook and pulley system.
+Instances of boiling alive as a legal punishment were quite rare and infrequent compared to other forms of execution, such as drowning.